How Weglot

 If you want to use subdomains and have your Spanish-translated products page available on es.example.com/product, you’ll need to create 1 CNAME record per translated language and associated subdomain and point them to websites.weglot.com.

-If you want to use subdirectories (currently in beta), and have your translated products page available on example.com/es/product, you’ll need to create a single A record for your entire domain pointing to a Weglot IP address you’ll get during onboarding.
+If you want to use subdirectories, and have your translated products page available on example.com/es/product, you'll need to edit your website's main DNS record and point it to Weglot's servers.
+You’ll get precise instructions during onboarding.